SpartaSci/bible/hardware/watermarking/dynamic watermarking.md

 # Side channel based
 [[hardware/attack taxonomy/side channel/_side channel|_side channel]]

-Often based on adding a power consumption signature, it should be below the noise floor, otherwise the power consumption goes up and became easily detectable.
+Often based on adding a **power consumption signature**, it should be below the noise floor, otherwise the power consumption goes up and became easily detectable.
 This add must not impact the circuit's functionality

 **Ring oscillators** triggered by a specific input sequence